mvernacc/portfolio/docs/project_pages/hoverjet.md

 I sized the vanes using a rough model of the aerodynamic forces on a flat plat.
 Compensating for a misalignment of the center of mass turned out to be the driving case for the vane size.
 My vane sizing worksheet is available [on github as an Ipython notebook](https://github.com/build-week/hover-jet/blob/feature/start-design-scripts/design-scripts/jet_vane_design.ipynb) (TODO: some of my notes are still on paper and have not been typed into the ipython notebook :( )

 I determined required servo speed using a linearized model of the aircraft dynamics.
 Typically, the required actuator bandwidth would be set by the natural frequencies of a system, but hoverjet does not have any natural frequency (the linear dynamics are just 4 poles at the origin).
-Instead, the servo speed is set my the required position control resolution.
-If the vane cane be moved faster, we can drive smaller position oscillations.
+Instead, the servo speed is set by the required position control resolution.
+If the vane can be moved faster, we can drive smaller position oscillations.
 My servo speed worksheet is available [on github as an Ipython notebook](https://github.com/build-week/hover-jet/blob/feature/start-design-scripts/design-scripts/jet_vane_speed.ipynb)